sevvalse/sevvalse/README.md

 **`Software Engineering Student`**

 Hi, I'm Şevval Ahıshalı.
 I'm a second-year Software Engineering student.
-I work on backend systems using Python, C and Java.
+I focus on backend development using Python.
+Recently, I’ve worked on automation and web-based applications that combine AI tools with practical engineering solutions.

 On my GitHub profile, you can find my projects, practice problems, and everything I build along the way.
 Follow along to see my progress!